 If you are a service member, you might qualify for medical expense coverage and, for certain illnesses and diseases, disability compensation through the VA.
 Filing a lawsuit for injuries sustained from the contaminated water does not interfere with your disability claim.

-Is Camp Lejeune a class action lawsuit?
-No. There is a misconception that there is a Camp Lejeune class action lawsuit because of the number of potential plaintiffs.
+Technically, no. There is a misconception that there is a Camp Lejeune class action lawsuit because of the number of potential plaintiffs.
 While a class action lawsuit does involve multiple plaintiffs, a designated lead plaintiff represents the rest of the plaintiffs.
 The plaintiffs in a class action lawsuit don't get to choose the law firm that represents them or make important decisions about how the case plays out.

 Class action lawsuits make sense when multiple plaintiffs sue the defendant for a relatively small amount of money.
 It makes sense for a law firm to group these cases, as individually pursuing each claim is not financially feasible.